gvoisin/oci-ssvm/README.md

 Welcome to the VM Self-Service Application for OCI (Oracle Cloud Infrastructure).
 This application allows key users/developers to start an OCI instance on-demand through a simple Web application which runs on OCI.

-The objective of this application is to give the users the possibility to start their Dev VM only when they need them and stop them afterwards.
+With this applications, users don't need any OCI console access; the application only lists the OCI instances relevant for Self-Service (filtered by OCI Tags).
+They can start or stop the instance and get the IP address to connect to the instance using RDP or ssh.
-The [OCI-AutoScale](https://github.com/AnykeyNL/OCI-AutoScale) script could also be used to schedule an automatic shutdown of those instances every night.
+Combined with the [OCI-AutoScale](https://github.com/AnykeyNL/OCI-AutoScale) script, you can also schedule an automatic shutdown of those instances every night.

 ## Features

 * Allow users to start some OCI instances on-demand
 * user can select instances across compartments
 * only instances with specific Tags are visible in the application (tags have to be defined in OCI and in ENV variables)
-* the application should be used alongside [OCI-AutoScale](https://github.com/AnykeyNL/OCI-AutoScale) to schedule the automatic shutdown of the VM every night or according to the users requirements
+* the application should be used alongside [OCI-AutoScale](https://github.com/AnykeyNL/OCI-AutoScale) to schedule the automatic shutdown of the VM every night or according to the users' requirements

 ## Install application into (free-tier) Oracle Linux Instance

 * create a free-tier compute instance using the Oracle Linux 9.0; for obvious security reasons, the instance **must** be in a private subnet
-  * you can use an ARM shape with miniumm OCPU and memory
+  * you can use an ARM shape with minimum OCPU and memory
 * Create a Dynamic Group called dg_ocissvm and add the OCID of your instance to the group, using this command:

   ```